- What is contrast in photography

 Perhaps this is the most difficult tool for even the most experienced artist.
 Its essence lies in a wise composition of items in the same image.
 Those objects may not have a similar significance, but at the same time they form a whole plot, where one without the other does not make sense.
 Such pictures should always be very carefully thought out.
 In this case, it is necessary to carefully approach the composition.
 It is better when the emphasis is present on both semantic centers, while the minor details should not distract the viewer's attention.
 Semantic unions are usually used in genre photography.

-Such pictures may be just a lucky shot and a successful coincidence of circumstances when the camera turns out to be in a right place and in a right time.
+Such pictures may be just a lucky shot and a successful coincidence of circumstances when the camera turns out to be in the right place and at the right time.
 But in order not to lose such a magnificent opportunity, it is recommended to learn composition rules and notice every detail in time.

 Semantic approach is a highly professional feature and does not permit mistakes of low contrast photography.
 Because this genre is mostly used in advertising.
 It is an opposition of two plots, often with completely incompatible images that carry a certain sense.
 Such images may contain completely "crazy" ideas, limited only by imagination of the person who invents them.